sambgordon/Bubbles.js/README.md

 ### Try and mess with the `force`, `windPower`, and `speed`! :)

-(UPDATE: Like my fractal app, I have intentions on integrating a functional UI for certain parameters.)
+(UPDATE: Like my fractal app, I have intentions on integrating a functional UI for certain parameters.
+Stay tuned!)

 [View live Demo](https://cdn.rawgit.com/sambgordon/ResponsiveBubbles-2/master/index.html)
 ___